SmokkoZ/accounting/docs/architecture/frontend-architecture.md

 - Prefer **fragments** for heavy areas and polling.
 - Use `st.cache_data` for slow, read-only lookups (e.g., static alias lists) with a short TTL.
 - Keep images as thumbnails; open full-size in dialogs when needed.
-- Avoid global mutable state; prefer function‑local variables and explicit returns.
+- Avoid global mutable state; prefer functionâ€‘local variables and explicit returns.

 ---